Read the world in the heart of New York City.

 EWL majors choose among three concentrations.
 Inside the classroom, our Literature students study, contextualize and critically write about world literature.
 The Creative Writing students work with and in relation to others through the workshop model.
 Our Literature and Media students engage with a variety of media forms including film, television, and emerging technologies.
 Students may choose a double concentration or a complementary minor.

-Attention to career development is integrated into our curriculum: students develop critical reading, writing, research, and thinking skills essential for success not only in their academic work but also in their professional lives beyond the classroom.
-Majors are encouraged to individualize their curriculum through independent studies and to broaden their global perspective through study abroad.
-Many of our students double major or minor at the college, finding that the skills gained in English and World Literature extend to all their academic and creative pursuits.
-Some seniors choose to end their coursework with a major, independent research project in an honor’s thesis.
+Attention to career development is integrated into our curriculum: develop critical reading, writing, research, and thinking skills essential for success not only in your academic work but also in your professional lives beyond the classroom.
+Individualize your curriculum through independent studies.
+Broaden your global perspective through study abroad.
+Many students double major or minor at the college, finding that the skills gained in EWL extend to all their academic and creative pursuits.